 Do Your Due Diligence

 Deciding the account type you want is an important step.
-Once you settle on this decision, you’ll need to look at what options make the most sense for your needs.
+Once you settle on this decision, you’ll need to look at which providers make the most sense for your needs.

 2. Submit an Application

-Once you’ve chosen a bank and an account that fits your needs, you can apply for the new account.
+Once you’ve chosen a bank and an account that fits your needs, it’s time to apply–which means you’ll need to submit an application with you as a joint account owner.

 3. Fund the Account and Activate the Debit Card

-As a condition for opening joint accounts with a minor, you often need to fund the account at opening as part of the final stage of the application process.
+As a condition for opening a joint account with a minor, you often need to fund the account as part of the final stage of the application process.

-Placing funds into your child’s account can usually be done with a debit card, credit card or existing bank account.
-There may be some institutions where restrictions vary.
+Placing funds into your child’s account can usually be done with a debit card or credit card, or even a direct transfer from an existing bank account.
+Some restrictions may apply depending on the institution.

-If you opened a checking account, your account may come paired with a free debit card or bank card your kid can use to make purchases or make withdrawals from their deposit accounts.
+If you opened a checking account, your account might come paired with a free debit card or bank card your kid can use to make purchases or withdraw from their deposit accounts.

-Many modern banking apps also allow you to activate it through a smartphone app and even carry the card in a digital wallet like Apple Pay (age 13+) or Google Pay (age 16+).
+However, increasingly, many modern banking apps will allow you to activate the debit card through a smartphone app–and even “carry” it in a digital wallet such as Apple Pay (age 13+) or Google Pay (age 16+).

-If your bank account offers a mobile app, (most do these days), whether opened with a traditional bank, credit union or other financial institution, you should consider downloading it on your phone.
+If your bank, credit union or other financial institution offers a mobile app with your bank account, you should strongly consider downloading it on your phone.

-These allow you and your child to check the children’s savings account balance as well as monitor any account fees, transactions and more.
+Apps allow you and your child to check the children’s savings account balance and monitor any account fees, transactions and more.

 Further, you can use these mobile apps to monitor account activity or restrict access to funds.

-Several of today’s most popular apps, including Greenlight and BusyKid, let parents assign chores and pay allowance through apps with just a few taps on their smartphones.
+Several of today’s most popular apps, including Greenlight and Copper, let parents assign chores and pay allowance through the app with just a few taps.

 What Do You Need to Open a Bank Account Online?

-Now, you can open a checking account for your teen with a few clicks of a button, thanks to digital systems and fintech apps.
+Now, you can open a banking account with debit card for your child with a few clicks of a button, thanks to digital systems and fintech apps.

 For you, this means you’ll need to supply your target bank with some necessary information when looking to open an account.
 This includes information like: